Pylons/akhet/docs/architecture.rst

 interactive shell in the application's namespace with a dummy request.
 Unlike Pylons, you have to specify the application section on the command line because it's not "main".
 Akhet, for convenience, names the section "myapp" regardless of the actual application name.
-To get the request, but you also need to specify the name of the app section because it's not "main".
-Akhet, for convenience,  names the section "myapp" regardless of the actual application name.

 .. code-block:: sh

     $ paster pshell development.ini myapp
+    Python 2.6.6 (r266:84292, Sep 15 2010, 15:52:39)
+    [GCC 4.4.5] on linux2
+    Type "help" for more information. "root" is the Pyramid app root object, "registry" is the Pyramid registry object.
+    >>> registry.settings["sqlalchemy.url"]
+    'sqlite:////home/sluggo/exp/pyramid-docs/main/workspace/Zzz/db.sqlite'
+    >>> import pyramid.threadlocal
+    >>> request = pyramid.threadlocal.get_current_request()
+    >>>

+As the example above shows, the interactice namespace contains two objects
+initially: ``root`` which is the root object, and ``registry`` from which you can access the settings.
+To get the request, you have to use Pyramid's threadlocal library to fetch it.
+This is one of the few places where it's recommended to use the threadlocal library.

 Testing
 =======

-XXX
+XXX To be written.
+Pyramid makes it easier to write unit tests than Pylons does.

 Deployment
 ==========